 For these companies, a blog is more of a secondary section that customers can navigate to if they want, or when they land on one of the blog posts from a search engine.

 So, that begs the question, when would you want to set and edit your WordPress homepage?

-Well, the main time is when you don’t want the blog out front.
+Well, the main time is when you don’t want your blog out front.
 This happens when you have some of the following goals:

-- When you don’t plan on having a blog at all.
+- When you don’t plan on having a blog at all (like a landing page)